Open-Acidification/Open-Acidification.github.io/_docs/03-device-assembly.md

 ![AC Power receptacle placement](/assets/images/device_electrical_input_placement.jpg)
 ![BNC plug and 3.5 mm jack placement](/assets/images/device_pH_placement.jpg)

 Next, place an M3 x 0.5 Socket hex head bolt through the small holes adjacent to the AC power receptacle.
-Using pliers (it is difficult to use a socket wrench in this posisiton), place a M3 nut inside the device housing onto end of the bolt.
+Using pliers (it is difficult to use a socket wrench in this position), place a M3 nut inside the device housing onto end of the bolt.
 Using a metric 2.5 Allen wrench tighten the bolt onto the nut.
 The pictures below show these bolts being place after the AC outlets have been places and wired, but the task of placing the bolts is much easier before installing the AC outlets.

 ![Tightening the bolts to hold the AC receptacle](/assets/images/AC_bolt_tighten.jpg)
 ![AC receptacle bolts shown in place](/assets/images/AC_bolt_finished.jpg)